joonas-fi/joonas.fi/blog/_posts/2020/2020-02-24-go-is-not-a-simple-language.md

 This post is about where Go fails at minimalism.
 I.e. these are features I think a truly "simple" language should not have.

-Note: I'm actually for Go to add generics, pattern matching enums and not a hardcore "Go should be simple" -type of person.
+Note: I'm actually for Go to add generics, pattern matching, enums and not a hardcore "Go should be simple" -type of person.
 So I'm not advocating for Go to be hardcore simple - these are mainly my observations for: